 Injection molding is renowned for efficient and high-quality mass production.
 Tool, or mold maintenance, regards the routine cleaning, evaluation, and repairs of an injection mold to keep it performing at the highest level possible.
 To prevent your investment from malfunctioning and ultimately harming the production process, preventative maintenance, or inspections and repairs performed regularly over the life of a mold, is vital.

-While many consumers don’t focus on tool maintnance when choosing a supplier, worn parts can affect product quality and ultimately a company’s long-term sales and service platform.
+While many consumers don’t focus on tool maintenance when choosing a supplier, worn parts can affect product quality and, ultimately, a company’s long-term sales and service platform.
 To prevent product imperfections and inefficiencies, ensuring your injection mold remains in good condition with preventative maintenance can improve tool longevity and part quality.
-With interim maintenance the risk of imperfections going unnoticed with a damaged mold is eliminated.
+With interim maintenance, the risk of imperfections going unnoticed with a damaged mold is eliminated.

 What Happens if You Neglect Maintenance?